ganesh28gorli/empty-lists-and-append/README.md

 # empty-lists-and-append
 A pyton program to print all positive numbers in a range.
-Taking input number(integers) from user and giving output posiitve number in a list
+Taking input number(integers) from user and giving output (posiitve numbers) in a list